LOSXinfinity/Goku_Ultra_Instinct/README.md

 ## License

 MIT — feel free to fork, modify, and share.
-Not affiliated with Toei Animation, Shueisha, or Bandai Namco.
+Not affiliated with Toei Animation, or Bandai Namco.